 What do I do if someone in our household.... was in close contact with someone who tested positive for COVID-19?

-A close contact is a person who was within 6 feet for at least 15 minutes of someone who is infected.
+A close contact is a person who was within 6 feet for 15 minutes or more, throughout the course of a day, of someone who is infected.
 This includes anyone who lives in the same household.